 Although they lack human intelligence, some trolls are described as cunning creatures.
 They might not be very smart, but they possess magical powers and have a strong connection with nature that allows them to manipulate the elements for their own benefit.
 In other words, a troll doesn’t have to be smart to pick up a rock bigger than you and beat you to a pulp.

-Trolls are thought to live in caves, forests, or underground dwellings.
+Trolls live in Norway in caves, forests, or underground dwellings.
 In general, they live far away from areas settled by humans, usually in places where regular people can’t find them.
 Different types of trolls live in different places, so a cave troll and a forest troll are two very different creatures.

 It’s also worth noting that trolls are thought to turn into stone when exposed to sunlight, which explains why they predominantly live in cold and dark places.